palkan/logidze/README.md

 ## Upgrade from previous versions

-We try to make upgrade process as simple as possible.
+We try to make an upgrade process as simple as possible.
 For now, the only required action is to create and run a migration:

 ```sh
 rails generate logidze:install --update